awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 ![AWS Tracking Application](images/popDate.png)

-AFter the workflow successfully runs the ETL job, the population data is stored in an Amazon DynamoDB table, as shown in this illustation.
+After the workflow successfully runs the ETL job, population data is stored in an Amazon DynamoDB table, as shown in this illustation.

 ![AWS Tracking Application](images/DynTable.png)